BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_2_Using_BIP39_in_Libwally.md

 ## Testing Mnemonic Code

-The full code for generating entropy, generating a BIP39 Mnemonic, validating the Mnemonic, and generating a seed can be found in the [src directory](src/16_2_genmnemonic.c).
+The full code for generating entropy, generating a BIP39 mnemonic, validating the mnemonic, and generating a seed can be found in the [src directory](src/16_2_genmnemonic.c).
 Download it and compile:
 ```
 $ cc genmnemonic.c -lwallycore -lsodium -o genmnemonic
 ```